 Courses and Thesis Work

-In a typical year at Bates, more than a quarter of the faculty include a community-engaged component in their academic courses and about 50% of students undertake a community-engaged learning project within the context of an academic course.
+At the Harward Center, we pride ourselves in fostering opportunities for meaningful and academically rigorous collaborations between a wide range of community partners and faculty and students across the curriculum.
+In a typical year at Bates, more than a quarter of the faculty include a community-engaged component in their academic courses, and about 50% of students undertake a community-engaged learning project within the context of an academic course.
+In 2015-2016, more than fifty courses included significant experiential learning or research projects involving collaborations with community partners.

-Faculty who offer community-engaged courses are invited to submit their courses for tagging in the course catalog by clicking here.
+Faculty who are offering community-engaged courses are invited to submit their courses for tagging in the course catalog by clicking here.
+If you are interested in including a community-engaged component in your course and you are not sure where to begin, please contact Sam Boss or Ellen Alcorn and consult our Faculty Development page.